nathanrhead/reading-notes/Code-102/Program_withJS.md

-        i. **Accessing* content: "You can use JavaScript to select any element, attribute, or text from an HTML " ii. **Modifying** content: "You can use JavaScript to add elements, attributes, and text to the page, or remove them." iii. **Program** rules: "You can specify a set of steps for the browser to follow (like a recipe), which allows it to access or change the content of a page." iv. **Reacting** to events: "You can specify that a script should run when a specific event has occurred."
+        i. **Accessing* content: "You can use JavaScript to select any element, attribute, or text from an HTML " ii. **Modifying** content: "You can use JavaScript to add elements, attributes, and text to the page, or remove them." iii. **Program** rules: "You can specify a set of steps for the browser to follow (like a recipe), which allows it to access or change the content of a page." iv. **Reacting** to events: "You can specify that a script should run when a specific event has occurred.

 II.
 Pages 13 - 24, Chapter 1: The ABCs of Programming

     A. "A script is a series of instructions that a computer can follow to achieve a goal" like: